SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/02-Strings.md

 [task-description]
 # Description
 Write a program, which:
-- Receive two names as string parameters and a delimiter
+- Receives two names as string parameters and a delimiter
-- Print the names joined by the delimiter
+- Prints the names joined by the delimiter

 # Example
   | **Input** | **Output** |